Veronica's Closet: Production history, reception, and ratings

+The role of Bryce was originally played by Jamey Sheridan in an unaired pilot before the role was recast with Christopher McDonald.
+The producers had wanted McDonald to play Bryce but he could not accept the role at first because when they were filming the pilot, he was shooting Into Thin Air.
+The original pilot was then reshot when McDonald became available.

 The series premiered on September 25, 1997, after Seinfeld, to 35 million viewers.
-Its title was derived from the “real life” lingerie company, Victoria's Secret.
-Hammocked between Seinfeld and ER within the Must See TV lineup, the show was a top 10 hit, although the initial ratings died down later in the first season.
-The sitcom spent the first two seasons on Thursdays at 9:30 (after Seinfeld in season 1 and after Frasier in season 2).
+Variety gave it a mixed review but said it had potential.
+Its title was derived from the real-life lingerie company, Victoria's Secret.
+They complained about it.
+Hammocked between Seinfeld and ER within the 'Must See TV' lineup, the show was a huge success, although the initial ratings died down a bit later in the first season.
+The New York Times said it "has the highest Nielsen ratings of any new show this season and critics are lining up to proclaim her show 'must-she TV'."

-NBC moved the show out of Must See TV to a new time slot, following Suddenly Susan (another NBC sitcom centered around a professional single woman), on Mondays for the 1999–2000 season.
+The sitcom spent the first two seasons as a top 10 hit (No. 3 in its first season, No. 5 in its second), airing on Thursdays at 9:30 (after Seinfeld in season 1 and after Frasier in season 2).
+NBC moved the show out of "Must See TV" to a new timeslot, following Suddenly Susan (another NBC sitcom centered around a professional single woman), on Mondays for the 1999–2000 season.
 Ratings fell more than 50 percent, and NBC put both shows on hiatus.
 The show returned on Tuesdays at 9:30 (after Will & Grace) with only a slight boost in ratings.
 NBC canceled the series in 2000, along with Suddenly Susan, due to low ratings.

 Reruns were shown on USA Network from 2000 to early 2003 and on TV Guide Network from 2011 to 2012.